State updates as of February 16, 2024.

 Dan assists in managing and coordinating the technical assistance providers serving the states and works with states to identify their assistance needs and policy goals.
 He was deeply involved in the implementation of the Affordable Care Act at the state level as Deputy Chief of Staff for Rhode Island’s Lieutenant Governor.
 Dan also served as the principal subject matter expert for the Rhode Island Healthcare Reform Commission on Health Insurance Exchange and project director for the State Innovation Model (SIM).
 Dan serves as a Lecturer in Public Affairs at the School of Public and International Affairs at Princeton University.
 He received a MBA from Providence College and his BA from Brown University.

-Sally supports the delivery of technical assistance to states and works with subject matter experts to develop and disseminate products to assist states in their efforts to transform their health care systems.
-Sally oversees the development of technical assistance content to increase access to, and innovation within, state Medicaid programs.
-She has worked in both state and local government in New Jersey, New York and California.
+Sally is responsible for the management and oversight of SHVS programming and works with subject matter experts to develop and disseminate products to assist states in their efforts to transform their healthcare systems.
+Sally has worked in both state and local government in New Jersey, New York and California.
 She comes to Princeton after serving in the New Jersey Office of Management and Budget with responsibility for the Department of Health and the Department of Children and Families.
 Sally holds an MPP from the University of California, Berkeley, Goldman School of Public Policy, as well as a BA from Brown University.